nais/doc/observability/tracing/README.md

 ![Kiali service mesh showing the relationship between sosialhjelp-modia, modia-api, and mock-alt-api](kiali-sample.gif)

-In addition to visualizing traffic levels, it will also identify failing HTTP calls.
+In addition to visualizing traffic levels, it will also identify the proportion of failing HTTP calls.

 ![Example of a service returning 400 errors](kiali-400-sample.gif)